 A father’s relationship with his daughter is very special.
 It’s magical!
 This is your turn to get a letter, my precious La.
-How I miss you guys!
+I miss you guys!
 This week I learned an important lesson, that life is about much more than science, technology, and business.

 Tribute to Jacobus Combrinck

 I got a telegraph on Thursday, 6 August 1891 from David de Villiers Graaff.
 He told me the devastating news about the death of Uncle Cornelius Combrinck.
-(1) I am immensely saddened.
+(1) I was immensely saddened.
 He was a part of our lives for so long.
 I practically grew up in his home.
 He and your grandfather were friends since before I was born.
 I can almost not imagine going forward without him.
 The knowledge of his passing left a gap in my heart.
 When I read David’s message, I took a long walk and cried much.

 In my mind, I see him with the two of you on his lap when you were still very small.
-When we visited him in his Woodstock home (2) he would put you on his knee and you would “ride horsie”.
+When we visited at his Woodstock home (2) he would put you on his knee and you would “ride horsie”.
 I don’t know if you will remember this.
 You were so small!

 You loved going there and he loved having us over.
 The large apricot trees in his back garden!
 You and Tristan enjoyed climbing them.
 He had the biggest garden and tended it with care.
 I will never forget the last time I saw him just before I left for Denmark.
 He spoke to me privately and urgently.
 He told me that he thinks I am finally making a good career choice.
 He did not like the fact that I rode transport to Johannesburg because he believed that the railroads would soon have put me out of business.
-The meat industry, he to him, is one of the iconic, almost eternal industries.
+The meat industry, he told him, is one of the iconic, almost eternal industries.
 People would always need food.
-He told me that the chance to become proficient in one aspect of it is something I can build a future on.
+He told me that the opportunity to become proficient in one aspect of it is something I can build a future on.
 Now he is gone.
 Life is short.

 Uncle Cornelius never had his own children, but he invested liberally in the lives of others, particularly children.
 He spared no effort to mentor me, even in times when I made choices that he did not agree with.
 He took the Graaff brothers into his house and cared for them as if his own.